-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client AFFLINK, is an example

 Many private colleges and universities teach their students about the importance of having an action plan in school, whether it is to complete assignments on time, to prepare for exams, or to get a job once they graduate.
 An effective action plan is designed to help students focus on their goals and then determine what steps to take-and when-to achieve them.
 However, action plans aren’t just for students.

 Cost-Effective Cleaning Plans for Colleges and Universities

 Detailed action plans can also help college and university school administrators ensure more effective-and cost-effective- cleaning and maintenance of their facilities.
 Without such an action plan, cleaning tasks are more likely to be skipped or-worse-forgotten, leading to an unhealthy facility environment, damage to school assets, and even a deterioration of staff and student morale.
 Any cleaning action plan should be put in writing so that it can be referred to as necessary and so that all cleaning staff know and understand the steps involved.
 A written custodial action plan also helps school administrators and cleaning staff to make a commitment to and follow the plan.

 A cost effective custodial action plan would include the following steps: